Demystifying Decorators in TypeScript: Empowering Your Code with Elegance

 Decorator Metadata in TypeScript 5.2

-TypeScript 5.2 introduces an exciting new feature called decorator metadata.
-This feature allows decorators to create and consume metadata on any class they're used on or within.
-With decorator metadata, you can easily attach additional information to classes, properties, or methods.
+Decorator metadata is an interesting new tool introduced in TypeScript 5.2.
+This function lets decorators build and consume metadata on any class they're used on or within.
+Decorator metadata lets you quickly attach extra details to classes, properties, or methods.

 Here's a brief example of how decorator metadata works: